Counting and effective rigidity in algebra and geometry: Introduction

-By work of Margulis \cite{Margulis}, the growth rate for the number of primitive geodesics of length at most $t$ on a closed, negatively curved manifold is asymptotic to $e^{ht}/ht$, where $h$ is the topological entropy of the geodesic flow (the case of hyperbolic surfaces was treated earlier by Huber \cite{Huber}).
-In particular, an upper bound for the number of geodesic lengths that might be used in Theorem \ref{thm:effectiveCHLR} is

-Belolipetsky--Gelander--Lubotzky--Shalev \cite[Theorem 1.2]{BGLS} proved the growth rate of arithmetic lattices of covolume at most $V$ is at least $V^{c_0V}$ for a constant $c_0$ and $V$ sufficiently large.
-Accordingly, that forces us to sift through a rather large number of distinct lengths produced by each lattice in the copious supply ensured by \cite{BGLS}.

-It is unclear how to produce a substantial savings with our approach.
-More likely, a savings could be achieved by judiciously selecting lengths in sympathy with the manifold we want to recognize.
-However, in terms of the actual implementation of this strategy, one would need considerable knowledge of the other manifolds that we seek to rule out.
-Such knowledge seems rather expensive in terms of implementation, even relative to our above asking price, as it requires extensive knowledge of what might be viewed as the state space.

-The primary idea in our selection process for the geodesic lengths is that the selected geodesic lengths convey distinct information from those previously selected.
-We optimize by selecting the smallest possible length that is guaranteed to satisfy this distinction condition.
-In this way, we ensure definite reduction of the state space at each progression.
-Note that this relatively simple approach gives an upper bound on the number of selected lengths from an upper bound on the cardinality of the initial state space.
-In particular, we see a direct connection between effective algorithms/rigidity and counting problems.
-We will return to this connection when we discuss our counting results below.

-In Section \ref{Limits}, we construct two infinite sequences of pairwise incommensurable arithmetic hyperbolic 3--manifolds that show that one cannot check a uniformly bounded number of primitive geodesic lengths.
-By Theorem \ref{thm:effectiveCHLR}, as $n$ tends to infinity, the volumes of the manifolds will grow.
-We have not worked out the explicit growth of the volumes of the manifolds as a function of $n$ but it seems quite likely to be exponential if not super-exponential in our construction.
-We also have a result, Theorem \ref{thm:area3app3}, which shows that there can exist infinitely many commensurability classes of arithmetic hyperbolic 2-- or 3--manifolds with a prescribed, finite set of geodesic lengths.
-Recently, Millichap \cite{Millichap,Millichap1} constructed roughly $(2n)!$ incommensurable hyperbolic 3--manifolds that have the same first $2n+1$ (complex) geodesic lengths.
+Millichap \cite{Millichap,Millichap1} constructed roughly $(2n)!$ incommensurable hyperbolic 3--manifolds that have the same first $2n+1$ (complex) geodesic lengths.
 Moreover, the manifolds all have the same volume and the volume of these manifolds grows linearly in $n$.
 His examples are non-arithmetic and his methods are geometric/topological.
 Neither of these constructions produce lower bounds near the upper bound we provide in Theorem \ref{thm:effectiveCHLR}.
+Since the completion of this paper, Futer--Millichap \cite{FM17} and \cite{LMPT17} have produced additional examples of non-arithmetic and arithmetic hyperbolic 2-- and 3--manifolds that share the same geodesic lengths for the first $n$ lengths or any finite subset of lengths.
+Additionally, both constructions give control on the volumes of the examples.